ruanzhijun/online-poker-texas-hold-em/README.md

 * I. Int.
 Number of chips won.
 (Only added to the winner).
 * O. Bool.
 Can this player still play?
 (Has chips left).
 * I. Bool.
 If not.
 Was this player retired correctly?.
-* I. Bool.
-Are you the last player in game?.

 #### Returns
 * ArrayList.
 [0] Str.
 ID of the Winner; [1] Str.
 Name of the winning play; [2] Int.
 Ammount of chips won by the winner.